-- Wash your vehicle regularly.
-Always wash your vehicle in the shade using MOPAR[®] Car Wash or equivalent, or a mild car wash soap, and rinse the panels completely with clear water. - If insects, tar or other similar deposits have accumulated on your vehicle, use MOPAR® Super Kleen Bug and Tar Remover or equivalent to remove.
+• Wash your vehicle regularly.
+Always wash your vehicle in the shade using MOPAR[®] Car Wash, or a mild car wash soap, and rinse the panels completely with clear water.

-- Use a high quality cleaner wax, such as MOPAR[®] Cleaner Wax or equivalent to remove road film, stains and to protect your paint finish.
+- If insects, tar, or other similar deposits have accumulated on vour vehicle, use MOPAR[®] Super Kleen Bug and Tar Remover to remove. - Use a high quality cleaner wax, such as MOPAR® Cleaner Wax to remove road film, stains and to protect your paint finish.
 Take care never to scratch the paint. - Avoid using abrasive compounds and power buffing that may diminish the gloss or thin out the paint finish.

-- Do not use abrasive or strong cleaning materials such as steel wool or scouring powder, which will scratch metal and painted surfaces. - Use of power washers exceeding 1,200 psi (8 274 kPa) can result in damage or removal of paint and decals.
+- Do not use abrasive or strong cleaning materials such as steel wool or scouring powder that will scratch metal and painted surfaces. - Use of power washers exceeding 1,200 psi (8 274 kPa) can result in damage or removal of paint and decals.